wujinsim/fix-orphan-like-short-lines/README.md

 # Fix Orphan-like Short Lines

-**Fix Orphan-like Short Lines** is a plugin for Adobe InDesign that helps editors, designers, translators, and typesetters find and fix orphan-like short lines during final layout cleanup.
+**Fix Orphan-like Short Lines** is an UXP plugin for Adobe InDesign that helps users find and fix orphan-like short lines during final layout cleanup.

 The plugin detects short lines in text frames based on character count, word count, or percentage length.
-You can search all short lines, or narrow the search to lines ending with sentence-ending marks or custom punctuation.
+Users can search all short lines, or narrow the search to lines ending with sentence-ending marks or custom punctuation.

-After finding results, you can jump directly to each line in the InDesign document and adjust tracking manually or automatically.
+After finding results, users can jump directly to each line in the InDesign document and adjust tracking manually or automatically.

 ## Key features